peacing/bkds-datachallenge-singman-paul/bds-stats.md

 #### Q10

-To use the Monte Carlo method to simulat the standard normal density on the interval [0, 1], we need to generate many random numbers with the pdf of the normal distribution.
+To use the Monte Carlo method to simulate the standard normal density on the interval [0, 1], we need to generate many random numbers with the pdf of the normal distribution.
 We will keep track of the percent of the generated numbers that fall in the [0,1] range.